State soccer: Playing with 'nothing to lose,' Millard North continues improbable run by knocking off mainstay Omaha Marian

 OMAHA — Sena Ahovissi and her Millard North teammates had their backs against the wall when they played Gretna in their district final nine days ago.
-The team embraced their underdog mentality that night to win and clinch a berth into the state tournament, and they have in each of their two games at Morrison Stadium.
+The team embraced its underdog mentality that night to win and clinch a berth in the state tournament, and it has kept that approach in each of its two games at Morrison Stadium.

 At one point this season, Millard North was 8-7.
-Since then, they have pulled off five straight wins.
+Since then, the Mustangs have reeled off five straight wins, including an opening-round win against No. 1 Lincoln Southwest.

 “Those seven losses were teaching moments for us, they were learning moments,” Millard North coach James Abueg said.
-“I think now they are just loose now and have been told, ‘Hey we are not supposed to win so let’s go prove some people wrong and play our hearts out.’”
+“I think they are just loose now and have been told, ‘Hey, we are not supposed to win, so let’s go prove some people wrong and play our hearts out.’”

 The state finals are nothing new for the Mustangs.
 This will be their 17th appearance all-time.
 They are two years removed from winning their seventh trophy, but it is a new and rejuvenated side that has gotten them this far.